holidayextras/partner-api-docs/site/hxapi/viewamendcancel/view.md

  | key        | String |             | Y        |

 This is a general request, is is therefore not product specific.
-So a booking of any type, i,e parking, hotel, lounge can be cancelled using the booking reference and the same request parameters it does not need to vary by product.
+So a booking of any type, i.e. parking, hotel, lounge can be cancelled using the booking reference and the same request parameters it does not need to vary by product.

 * Required for agents Agent bookings need not pass in the Email parameter.